Marvel Cinematic Universe: Phase Four: Accolades

 The films of the phase have been nominated for seven Academy Awards, twelve MTV Movie & TV Awards (winning three), and nine Visual Effects Society Awards (winning one), among others.
-The television series' of the phase have been nominated for 14 Critics' Choice Super Awards (winning four), three Golden Reel Awards, twelve MTV Movie & TV Awards (winning eight), and 10 Visual Effects Society Awards (winning one), among others.
+The television series' of the phase have been nominated for 14 Critics' Choice Super Awards (winning four), three Golden Reel Awards, among others.

 Tie-in media

 Marvel Studios: Legends season 1 (2021–2022)

 Announced in December 2020, this series examines individual heroes, villains, moments, and objects from the Marvel Cinematic Universe and how they connect, in anticipation of the upcoming stories that would feature them in Phase Four.
-Marvel Studios: Legends premiered on Disney+ on January 8, 2021, with the release of the first two episodes.
+The first season of Marvel Studios: Legends premiered on Disney+ on January 8, 2021, with the release of the first two episodes.
 Episodes highlighted Wanda Maximoff, Vision, Falcon, Winter Soldier, Zemo, Sharon Carter, Loki, the Tesseract, Black Widow, Peggy Carter, the Avengers Initiative, the Ravagers, the Ten Rings, Hawkeye, Doctor Strange, Wong, Wanda Maximoff / Scarlet Witch, Thor, Jane Foster, Valkyrie, Bruce Banner, T'Challa, Shuri, the Dora Milaje, Drax, and Mantis, ahead of their appearances in Disney+ series, specials, and the films.
-The Drax and Mantis episodes were removed shortly after they released, as they revealed a plot details relevant to The Guardians of the Galaxy Holiday Special, but were both later restored.
-The Legends episodes continued in Phase Five.
+The Drax and Mantis episodes were removed shortly after they released, as they revealed a plot detail relevant to The Guardians of the Galaxy Holiday Special, but were both later restored.
+The Legends episodes continued in Phase Five, which began the second season.

 Marvel Studios: Assembled (2021–2023)

 Announced in February 2021, each special of the documentary series goes behind the scenes of the making of the MCU films and television series with cast members and additional creatives.
 Marvel Studios: Assembled premiered on Disney+ on March 12, 2021, with a special for WandaVision, followed by additional specials for The Falcon and the Winter Soldier, the first season of Loki, Black Widow, the first season of What If...?, Shang-Chi and the Legend of the Ten Rings, Hawkeye, Eternals, Moon Knight, Doctor Strange in the Multiverse of Madness, Ms. Marvel, Thor: Love and Thunder, She-Hulk: Attorney at Law, and Black Panther: Wakanda Forever.
+The Assembled specials continued in Phase Five.

 An independent, similar documentary special for Werewolf by Night, titled Director by Night, was also released on Disney+ on November 4, 2022, marketed with the "Marvel Studios Special Presentation" branding.